Skip to main content

 • Card Language: By default, RemNote will try to automatically detect the language used in the pasted text and write flashcards in that language.
 If this fails for some reason, or you would like your cards in a different language than you were reading in, pick a supported language here.

-• Advanced Settings / Model Kind: By default a large model (at this time, Claude Sonnet 3.5) will be used.
+• Model: By default, a large or a medium-sized AI model will be used.
 If this uses too many AI credits for you, you may be able to get a good result with a smaller model.
 Smaller models also tend to write more straightforward, factual questions, so in a few cases they may actually be preferable, depending on what you are trying to learn.
 However, they may also follow instructions less accurately.

-• Advanced Settings / Custom Instructions: Add instructions here about what you're studying, what kinds of flashcards you want, and so on – they'll be passed directly to the model.
+• Add custom instructions to further tweak your cards.
+You can include information about what you're studying, what kinds of flashcards you want, and so on – they'll be passed directly to the model.

 • Add cards in a portal: This option below the flashcards turns each Concept in the generated flashcards into a top-level Rem and portals it in to the current document, rather than placing the Concepts directly in the current document.
 If you expect to see the same topics covered repeatedly in different sources you learn from, this may help you reduce the number of duplicate flashcards accidentally created testing the same thing, and keep all relevant information in one place.
 (See the portals article linked above for more details.)